How is scabies treated?

 When are tablets considered?

 Ivermectin tablets are an option if treatment with permethrin cream isn't possible or hasn't helped.
 Some people are advised to take tablets without trying the cream first, for example because they have a weakened or aren't able to apply the cream all over due to a disability.
 Like permethrin, ivermectin is only available on prescription from the pharmacy.
-The dose depends on the person’s body weight:
+Your body weight determines how many tablets you need to take.

 All tablets are taken at the same time, ideally on an empty stomach, so at least two hours after eating.
-You then have to wait another two hours before eating again.
+You then need to wait another two hours before eating again.
 The active ingredient travels around the body and reaches the layer of skin where the scabies mites live.
+Sometimes a second dose may be needed within 8 to 15 days, for example in the case of particularly severe crusted scabies.

 Ivermectin tablets are generally well tolerated.
 Possible (but rare) side effects include temporarily increased itching, headaches, nausea, allergic reactions, and liver problems.